Julia Galef discusses rationality, the key to changing minds (our own and others), filtering information, and a lot more.

 She also hosts the Rationally Speaking podcast, a biweekly show featuring conversations about science and philosophy.

-This is a topic I could talk about for hours, so we wasted no time at all.
 In this discussion, we cover a lot of ground, including:

 - What happened when Julia was 7 years old that first sparked a lifelong interest in good argument

 - The one thing her parents did that helps her keep an open mind to new evidence even when she might be wrong

 - The two types of rationality and how they both affect the way we view reality and the world we live in

 - Why she co-founded the Center for Applied Rationality and how they are changing the way people think about problems and make decisions

 - The role intuition plays in our decision-making process, (and when we can trust it to take over)

 - What the strengths and weaknesses of the 2 systems of our brain are and how they interact to help us function